go-goyave/goyave/v6_CHANGELOG.md

   - Convert doesn't use an intermediary buffer anymore, slightly improving performance in most common scenarios.
   - Convert now uses json v2
   - Convert now supports json v2 marshal/unmarshal options
+- services
+  - service container removed in favor of compile-time and explicit wiring.
+If a service is unavailable or doesn't implement the interface defined by the dependent, your projet won't compile.
+This is as opposed to using the container with which the type assertion is done at runtime and could generate panics.

 TODO docs pass with links
 TODO cleanup resources directory
-TODO document how to use database.New with sqlmock (NewFromDialector)
+TODO document how to use database.New with sqlmock (NewFromDialector) TODO deprecation notices for v5.